 The second type of enclosures are freestanding.
-They can be fitted with rotary or sliding doors.
-Both are particularly effective to work alongside other machines in a job shop setup.
-The standalone enclosures with rotary table can be automated and work in conjunction with robots or loaded by a human operator who would split his time servicing other machines as well.
+They can be fitted with rotary, sliding or other types of doors.
+They are particularly effective to work alongside other machines in a job shop setup.
+The standalone enclosures with rotary table can be automated and work in conjunction with robots.
+The freestanding enclosure with manual feed is specially developped to be loaded by a human operator.

 Open-air laser safety enclosure